Azure/azure-sdk/docs/android/documentation.md

 As you write your code, doc it so you never hear about it again.
 The fewer questions you have to answer about your client library, the more time you have to build new features for your service.

-> **DEVIATION** Added Kotlin requirement

 {% include requirement/MUST id="android-docs-lang-support" %} document the library with samples and code snippets in both Kotlin and Java.

-{% include requirement/MUSTNOT id="android-docs-version-details" %} include version details when specifying Maven dependency statements.
-Always refer the user back to a central document detailing how to use the Azure SDK for Java BOM.
+{% include requirement/MUSTNOT id="android-docs-version-details" %} include version details when specifying Gradle or Maven dependency statements.
+Always refer the user back to a central document detailing how to use the Azure SDK root build.gradle file.

 ## Code samples